tummfm/jax-sgmc/docs/usage/data.rst

 Getting shape and dtype of the data
 ____________________________________

-Some models needs to now the shape and dtype of the reference data.
+Some models need to know the shape and dtype of the reference data.
 Therefore, an all-zero batch can be drawn from every Data Loader.

   ::